 Remember that boom we talked about?

-It slowed down this past fall.
-And while the housing market in 2021 is expected to return to pre-pandemic levels, it will likely not be as high as it was in 2020.
+And while the housing market in 2022 will remain tight (more on this later), it will likely not be as high as it was in 2020.
 Still, the housing shortage is expected to remain a part of the market.

 To an extent, purchasing an existing home is like buying a used car.

 Newer used vehicles cost more.
 So do newer homes.
 If it’s not taken care of properly, a used vehicle can quickly become a money trap.
 The same can be said for existing homes -- years of neglect do eventually catch up.